AliSoftware/alisoftware.github.io/_posts/2015-10-11-thinking-in-swift-4.md

 That concludes the last part of the Thinking in Swift series[^epilogue].
 It's time for you to go nuts on new Swift projects, and to fully commit to thinking in Swift!

-[^epilogue]: I'll just post an upcomming epilogue very soon to drop a word about _Monads_ and really conclude all this series.
+[^epilogue]: I'll just post an upcoming epilogue very soon to drop a word about _Monads_ and really conclude all this series.
 But don't worry, there are still a lot articles on Swift to come after that!

 Happy Swifting, and…
 ![map-everywhere](/assets/map-all-the-things.jpg)